Management Shake-Up at Aldo: Founder’s Son Takes Top Post

 “Frisk has been instrumental in helping the Aldo Group reach new heights as we continue to build our business and culture around the world,” he said.

 In addition to the CEO change and Schreiber’s new appointment, Aldo also announced that Norman Jaskolka has been appointed deputy chairman.
+Jaskolka was previously president of Aldo Group International and will continue to oversee the firm’s overseas operations.

 “With today’s [announcements], we are proud to express our consistent values and goals as a company,” David Bensadoun said in a release.
 “Our family has committed our hearts to the work of providing the very best product to our loyal customers while creating an environment where our people are encouraged to reach their full potential.
 I am honored to carry this torch into the future.”